-Dr. Lee serves as the Deputy Director of the National Cancer Institute’s (NCI) Office of the Director where his chief responsibility is to help direct the NCI’s Center for Strategic Scientific Initiatives (CSSI).
+Dr. Lee serves as a Health Sciences Director within the National Cancer Institute’s (NCI) Office of the Director where his chief responsibility is to help direct the NCI’s Center for Strategic Scientific Initiatives (CSSI).
 In this role, he provides leadership and input in planning, developing, and implementing rapid strategic scientific and technology initiatives that keep the Institute ahead of the scientific curve with respect to potential new exciting areas and discoveries.
 This may involve direct development and application of advanced technologies, creation of new trans-disciplinary teams, and/or use of available federal mechanisms to forge novel partnerships that emphasize innovation and convergence of scientific disciplines.

-Specifically, Dr. Lee is responsible for scientific, programmatic, and operational oversight of CSSI's broad scientific portfolio (~$190.2 million in FY12) carried out by more than 40 staff members within offices that include the Office of Cancer Nanotechnology Research (OCNR), Office of Cancer Clinical Proteomics Research (OCCPR), and the Office of Physical Sciences-Oncology (OPSO).
-Programs developed and launched to date by Center staff includes the Innovation Molecular Analysis Technologies (IMAT), the NCI Alliance for Nanotechnology in Cancer, The Cancer Genome Atlas (TCGA), Clinical Proteomic Tumor Analysis Consortium (CPTAC), Physical Sciences-Oncology Centers (PS-OC), Provocative Questions (PQ), and Cancer Target Discovery and Development (CTD2) network.
+Specifically, Dr. Lee oversees scientific, programmatic, and operational aspects of CSSI’s portfolio (~$138.2 million in FY13) and provides leadership in planning, developing, and implementing various CSSI programs.
+Since its inception in 2003, the Center has supported ~1,300 trans-disciplinary projects solicited by 80 requests for applications (~880 million FY05 – FY13) through programs such as Innovation Molecular Analysis Technologies (IMAT), NCI Alliance for Nanotechnology in Cancer, The Cancer Genome Atlas (TCGA), Clinical Proteomic Tumor Analysis Consortium (CPTAC), Physical Sciences-Oncology Centers (PS-OC), Provocative Questions (PQ), and Cancer Target Discovery and Development (CTD2) network.
 These exploratory initiatives focus on the integration of advanced technologies, trans-disciplinary approaches, infrastructures, and standards, to accelerate the creation of publicly available, broadly accessible, multi-dimensional data, knowledge, and tools to empower the entire cancer research continuum for patient benefit.

-Prior to joining the NCI, Dr. Lee's research experience involved elucidating mechanisms of age-related diseases by combining cell biology, molecular biology, and engineering approaches to understand various cellular reactions to external stimuli.
-He has co-authored over a dozen papers, three book chapters, and one book on the role of Rho GTPase-mediated nuclear and cellular mechanical responses to fluid flow and 3D culture and demonstrated their potential impact in diseases such as progeria and cancer.
-He continues to advance understanding in this area by serving as adjunct assistant professor at Johns Hopkins University, where he also earned his bachelor's degree in biomedical engineering and Ph.D. degree in chemical and biomolecular engineering.
+Prior to joining the NCI, Dr. Lee’s research experience involved elucidating mechanisms of age-related diseases by combining cell biology, molecular biology, and engineering approaches to understand various cellular reactions to external stimuli.
+He has co-authored over twenty papers, five book chapters, and one book on the role of Rho GTPase-mediated nuclear and cellular mechanical responses to fluid flow and 3D culture and demonstrated their potential impact in diseases such as progeria and cancer.
+Dr. Lee continues research through his adjunct assistant professor at Johns Hopkins University, where he also earned his bachelor's degree in biomedical engineering and Ph.D. in chemical and biomolecular engineering.
 Dr. Lee also holds an appointment at the Washington D.C.
 Veterans Affairs Medical Center and collaborates with clinicians on next generation patient-centered outcomes research.
 He is an active member of the American Association for Cancer Research, Biomedical Engineering Society, Biophysical Society, American Society of Mechanical Engineers, American Society for Cell Biology, Tau Beta Pi, and Innovation Policy Forum of the National Academies Board on Science, Technology, and Economic Policy.